Leiden-Cell-Observatory/Leiden-Cell-Observatory.github.io/docs/publishing/sharing_data.md

 When publishing a paper that includes image analysis, it is a good idea to include a link to the code repository in the paper.
 This allows others to reproduce your analysis and to build on your work.

 The Cell Observatory also has its own Github repository where you can share your code with others, see <https://github.com/Leiden-Cell-Observatory/> .
-Please reach out if you would like to create a repository in the Cell Observatory Github.
+Please reach out if you would like to create a repository at the Cell Observatory Github.

 It is worth to consider to create a release of the version of the code at time of publication and to assign a DOI to this version.
-This allows others to refer to the exact version of the code that was used in the paper and to reproduce your results.
+This allows to refer to the exact version of the code that was used in the paper and to reproduce your results.
 .
-One way to get a DOI i is to deposit your Github code at Zenodo.
+One way to get a DOI is to deposit your Github code at Zenodo.
 Zenodo will create a DOI for the code at time of deposition.
 This DOI can be included in the paper.
 - Login at Zenodo with your ORCID account
 - Connect Zenodo with your Github account
 - Enable the Zenodo Github integration for your repository